bltsemih/PW_Assignment/README.md

 ### Hide Disabled User Button

-1. Bu buton "Check Button" olarak konteyner içerisinde bulunacaktır.
-"Hide Enable User" metni check kutusunun sağında bitişik olarakbulunacaktır.
+1. This button will be in the container as "Check Button".
+The text "Hide Enable User" will be located adjacent to the right of the check box.
 Ex:

-[x] Hide Enable User

-2. Bu buton "New User" butonunun 5 px sağında olacaktır ve düşeyde konteyner yüksekliğine göre ortalanacaktır.
+- **[x] Hide Disabled User**
+2. This button will be 5 px to the right of the "New User" button and will be vertically centered according to the container height.
+3. This button will hide the inactive users in the admin screen.